We all deserve a break from the hustle and bustle every now and then, but we can’t always afford to jet off to Ibiza or the south of France.

 3. Punt along the river in Cambridge

 Come rain or come shine, if you go to Cambridge it’s generally recommended that you go punting down the River Cam.
-Definitely do that… it’s one of those “when in Rome” kinda deals.
-But there’s plenty else to do.
-Wander about, hire a bike, admire the beauty that is the cobbled streets and the lovely green parks.
-There’s also tonnes of history, and lots of classic English pubs (including the Eagle, which was once frequented by the blokes who discovered DNA).
+It’s one of those “when in Rome” things.
+But there’s plenty else to do, too.
+Wander about, hire a bike, admire the beauty of the cobbled streets and the lovely green parks.
+There’s also tonnes of history, and plenty of classic English pubs (including the Eagle, which—fun fact—was once frequented by the blokes who discovered DNA).

 4. Admire the stunning countryside scenery in The Cotswolds

-The Cotswolds is a great place to visit if you’re after quintessentially British countryside scenery and a bit of a ramble.
-Everywhere you look is absolutely beautiful, particularly the cutesy villages like Castle Combe.
-Hop on a train from Paddington to Moreton-in-Marsh and you’ll feel the stress of London life practically fall off of you as you step off into the fresh countryside air…
+The Cotswolds is a great place to visit if you’re after a quintessentially British countryside scene and a bit of a ramble.
+Everywhere you look is absolutely beautiful, particularly cutesy villages such as Castle Combe.
+Hop on a train from Paddington to Moreton-in-Marsh and you’ll feel the stress of London life rise off your shoulders as you step into the fresh countryside air.

 5. Enjoy a stunning coastal walk in Eastbourne